 The Ouagadougou Partnership (OP) was created in 2011 and includes nine Francophone West African countries, donors, and civil society members with objectives to elevate the position of family planning in the social and economic landscape of the partnership countries, to accelerate the implementation of the countries’ family planning strategies and action plans, and to ensure coordination of donor investments.
 The Ouagadougou Partnership Coordinating Unit (OPCU) facilitates coordination among donors and member countries, as well as the sharing of information, progress, challenges, and successes among member countries.

 In the Fall of 2014, K4Health conducted an online survey and key informant interviews with OP members.
 Analysis of results confirmed challenges already identified by the partnership with regards to knowledge management (KM), in particular:

-- developing a mutual understanding of roles and responsibilities; and
+- Developing a mutual understanding of roles and responsibilities

 In response to these challenges, the OPCU utilizes KM approaches to enhance internal and external communications.
 The growing success of the OP has allowed the OPCU to wear many hats as the coordinating mechanism of the Partnership.
-They have focused on tracking progress and enhancing M&E techniques, facilitating south-south exchange, sponsoring learning trips, arranging opportunities for technical assistance, promoting the OP globally to increase donor buy-in, and other countless projects to support the OP members individually and collectively.
+They have focused on tracking progress and enhancing monitoring and evaluation (M&E) techniques, facilitating south-south exchange, sponsoring learning trips, arranging opportunities for technical assistance, promoting the OP globally to increase donor buy-in, and other countless projects to support the OP members individually and collectively.

 K4Health is working closely with the OPCU to provide technical support for the their KM needs.
 Specifically, K4Health’s services include collecting region- and language-specific stories from members on the value of the Partnership in achieving positive regional and global FP outcomes.
 These stories are posted in French and English on the FP Voices Tumblr site, featured by FP2020, and promoted via social media to enhance global access to Francophone West African FP content and by Francophone audiences.